top of page

 Following graduate school, I decided to push the clay in yet a different direction.
 I moved away from porcelain and began working with Raku clay.
 Raku is a type of Japanese pottery that involves a firing process by which pottery is fired at a relatively low temperature and then moved while glowing red hot to a pit of sawdust or a closed container with combustible natural materials.
 The clay and the material ignite and cause a reaction creating colors and patterns on the pottery's surface.
 Each piece is unique and unpredictable.
 I began working on the potter’s wheel and again pushing the forms in all direction.
 My surface designs continued to emphasize heavily textured raw clay, contrasted with colorful energizing glazes.
 My work proceeded in this direction for some time.
 Eventually I moved away from Raku clay and returned to porcelain clay, continuing on the potter’s wheel and emphasizing the contrast of glazed and unglazed clay forms and texture.

 My current clay work has grown from an interest in exploring the differences and similarities between metal and clay.
 My work again emphasizes a contrast of materials, this time through two very different mediums.
 I am currently exploring ways to bring together porcelain and various types of metal to create distinct pieces that emphasize harmony, strength and beauty.
 The two materials have strong similarities and even stronger differences.
-Learning about metal and metal clay has been an interesting adventure so far, and a path I look forward to continuing on.
+Learning about metal and metal clay has been an interesting adventure, and a path I look forward to continuing on.
+In addition to my porcelain and metal work, I continue exploring functional work using different glazing techniques.
+Some surface designs are simple using colorful and whimsical images.
+Evern more recently I have been playing with more detailed work through the unique lens of sgraffito, a technique in which I apply black underglaze to unfired ceramics and carve images inspired by nature.
+This current exploration plays with the intersection of femininity, intimacy, and creativity.
+Inspired by natural forms, I create pieces that celebrate the beauty of women's bodies.
+Each creation invites reflection on the diversity and symbolism of this essential aspect of human experience.

 Artist Statement: Inner_about